New Year 7 Info.

 At Wellington School we deliver a detailed and comprehensive Personal Relationships and Sex Education programme in line with Government Statutory Framework.
 It is important that you read the attached letter for further information.
 Please click here to open.

-For a selection of menus on offer for the Summer Term 2018, Please click here to open.
+For a selection of menus on offer for the Autumn Term 2019, Please click here to open.

 FREE SCHOOL MEALS